 What Are the Steps in This Process?

-First and foremost, it’s important to understand that if you wish to seek visitation rights of your grandchild that you must begin the process by filing a formal petition with the court.
+First and foremost, it’s important to understand that if you wish to seek visitation rights of your grandchild, you must begin the process by filing a formal petition with the Court in the county where the child lives, whether it be Suffolk or Nassau County.
 You must submit this petition to the court in the county where the child resides.
 You must also have legal grounds on which you can make this request, which generally involves a preexisting relationship with the child or interference by one or both parents to inhibit the relationship.

 • How old the child is